 In simple terms, a workflow is a plan that gets you from point A to point B.

-Your workflow is your roadmap to success.
-Click To TweetWorkflow management, therefore, is the way businesses accomplish goals strategically.
-It outlines any tasks, people and resources needed to accomplish a specific outcome on a repeatable basis (not to be confused with project management, which concerns itself with tasks relating to a single project).
-Without it, complicated projects can become overwhelming, leading to added stress, disorganization, poor quality of work or worse.
+Workflow management shouldn’t be confused with project management, which concerns itself with the optimization of tasks relating to a single instance of a project.
+Without workflow management, complicated repetitive processes can become overwhelming, leading to added stress, disorganization, poor quality of work, or worse.

 Workflow management is often used interchangeably with the term Business Process Management (BPM), but there is a difference.
 BPM focuses on improving business processes as a whole (giving a big picture) to make the organization more efficient.
-This can include documenting and analyzing processes to find any slow downs or indicators of disorganization within each workflow.
+This can include documenting and analyzing processes to find any slowdowns or indicators of disorganization within each workflow.

 Using Zach’s road trip analogy once again, BPM would be equivalent to working at a traffic control center.
 While individual cars making road trips are a part of the equation (workflow is a part of BPM), the overall goal is to monitor traffic patterns as a whole and optimize the roads themselves for a better travel experience.

 While the two are similar, and certainly work in parallel to improve an organization’s efficiency, each has its place.
-In terms of accomplishing daily goals, workflow management is the essential part of the BPM process when it comes to helping an organization run smoothly.
+In terms of accomplishing daily goals, workflow management is an essential part of the BPM process when it comes to helping an organization run smoothly.

 Good Workflow vs. Bad Workflow